includeos/IncludeOS/README.md

 	$ vagrant up
 	$ vagrant ssh
 ```
 Test the vagrant box installation by creating your first IncludeOS service.
+Inside Vagrant IncludeOS has been built with profile 'clang-6.0-linux-x86_64', use this profile to create the demo service.
 See the following paragraph.
 ___

 ### <a name="building_service"></a>Building, starting and creating your first IncludeOS Service with Conan